• Features

 Here’s a summary of what we’ve gathered:

-• Marketing automation: You get revenue and engagement data from your workflows when you use Omnisend, and this helps you make the necessary adjustments to increase revenue
+• Marketing automation: You get revenue and engagement data from your workflows when you use Omnisend, helping you make the adjustments to increase revenue

 • Segmentation: Omnisend goes beyond basic segmentation features with an AI segment builder and more pre-built segments